Be Filled with the Spirit (Ephesians 5:18)

 Ephesians 5:18, And be not drunk with wine, wherein is excess; but be filled with the Spirit;

 The Bible commands us to be filled with the Holy Spirit.
 This is a command for every believer, not just for ministers or those who are in full time ministry.
 We need God’s power for every aspect of life.
-When a person allows the Holy Spirit to control their life, He can demonstrate His power in whatsoever they do.
+When a person allows the Holy Spirit to control their life He can demonstrate His power in whatever they do.
 A man once asked D. L. Moody why he focused so much about being filled with the Holy Spirit.
 Moody replied, “Because I leak!”.

 A man who drank heavily was converted to Christ and lived victoriously for several weeks.
 One day as he passed the open door of a tavern, the pungent odor drifting out aroused his old appetite for liquor.
 Just then he saw this sign in the window of a nearby cafe: "All the buttermilk you can drink—25 cents!"
 Dashing inside, he ordered one glass, then another, and still another.
 After finishing the third he walked past the saloon and was no longer tempted.
 He was so full of buttermilk that he had no room for that which would be injurious to him.
 The lesson is clear: To be victorious over our evil desires, we must leave no opportunity for them to repossess us.